alwaysdata/documentation/src/content/en/docs/admin-billing/accounts/delete-account/index.md

 ![](images/delete-account.png)

-This will delete all of the domains, e-mail addresses, websites, files, databases (...) linked to this account.
+This will delete all of the domains, email addresses, websites, files, databases (...) linked to this account.

 > [!NOTE]
 > Only the **account owner** can perform this action.
 Furthermore, no refunds are provided for early deletion.